NathanPannell/NathanPannell/README.md

 ### Hi there 👋

+I was born in Vancouver and am currently pursuing a degree in Computer Science at the University of Victoria.
+My passion for exploring our beautiful parks and mountains in B.C. matches my excitement for technology and science.
+When not out in nature, I'm studying up on the latest Artificial Intelligence research or orchestrating events for the UVicAI club along with other executives.

+As a co-host of our upcoming university-wide Hackathon on February 3rd, I'm thrilled to showcase a custom visualization tool and tournament-hosting pipeline we've developed.
+Additionally, I'm working with the club on a reinforcement-learning wildfire prevention simulation, set to be presented at the Canadian Undergraduate Conference on AI (CUCAI) in Ontario this March.

+I'm actively seeking a summer co-op opportunity to broaden my horizons in software development.
+My areas of interest span from gaming and web development to data science and finance.
+I am fuelled by a hunger for learning and belief that any process can be improved.

+I'm passionate about many sub-disciplines in my Computer Science studies and particularly enjoy engaging with others who share my enthusiasm for the future of AI.
+Learning from practical experience and individual mentorship is my preferred path to personal and professional growth.

+Finally, bringing positive energy to the workplace is something I value.
+Whether it's through Spotify playlists or by collaborating with colleagues, my aim is to create an upbeat, productive environment.

 <!--
 **NathanPannell/NathanPannell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.